datalimited/ensembles/text/supp.md

 \begin{figure}[htbp]
 \begin{center}
 \includegraphics[width=6.5in]{../figs/partial-sim-slope.pdf}
-\caption{Partial dependence plots for GBM ensemble models fitted to the simulation data to predict the slope of $B/B_\mathrm{MSY}$.
+\caption{Partial dependence plots for GBM superensemble models fitted to the simulation data to predict the slope of $B/B_\mathrm{MSY}$.
 Lines represent the marginal non-linear effect of each predictor on the slope of
 $B/B_\mathrm{MSY}$ after integrating out the other predictor values.
 The